Status Between 3ANC True Wireless Headphones Review

 Phone Calls

-The Status Between 3ANC True Wireless are premium buds from this manufacturer's small lineup and have a triple driver design; they're one part dynamic driver and two part balanced armature, which helps improve their sound quality.
-Unlike the Status Between Pro True Wireless, which are more simple in design, they have a noise cancelling (ANC) system to help cut down sounds when you're on the go, support multi-device pairing, and have a companion app so that you can customize their sound to suit your tastes.
-Unfortunately, they lack aptX codec support for higher audio quality compared to the default SBC codec, and their design is quite bulky.
+The Status Between 3ANC True Wireless are premium buds from this manufacturer's small lineup and have a triple driver design; they're one-part dynamic driver and two-part balanced armature, which helps improve their sound quality.
+Unlike the more basic Status Between Pro True Wireless, they have a noise cancelling (ANC) system to help cut down sounds when you're on the go, support multi-device pairing, and have a companion app so that you can customize their sound to suit your tastes.
+Unfortunately, they lack aptX codec support for higher audio quality compared to the default SBC codec and have a somewhat bulky design.

 Our Verdict